 - Travel Time: Approximately 1 to 1.5 hours.

 - Bus from Kalibo to Boracay: For locals and those on a tight budget, the local bus from Kalibo is a viable option.
 The Ceres local bus terminal is located at Osmeña Ave, Kalibo, Aklan.

 - Convenience: Buses run regularly but may be crowded.

 - Travel Time: Approximately 2 to 2.5 hours.

 Bus Schedule for Kalibo to Boracay Island

 Buses from Kalibo to Boracay run frequently.
-The first bus departs early in the morning, around 5 AM, and the last bus leaves around 7 PM.
-They run every hour or so.
 The bus fare from Kalibo to Caticlan is quite affordable, making it a favorite among locals and budget travelers.

 Renting a Car in Kalibo